AppEsteem/Samples/managed/managedsample.md

  ![GitHub Logo](../media/CSharp_FindPackage.png)

-3) Select the application to be linked to AppEsteem SRCL Library and click Install button.
+3) Select the application to be linked to AppEsteem SRCL Library and click the Install button.

 ![GitHub Logo](../media/csharp_InstallMessage_2.png)